$20.00

-Featured pieces in our inaugural issue include new stories by critically acclaimed debut novelists John Tottenham (Service) and Nini Berndt (There Are Reasons for This), a photo essay by the international performance artist Marcher Arrant, as well as interviews with novelist, playwright, screenwriter, nonfiction writer, and AIDS historian Sarah Schulman (The Fantasy and Necessity of Solidarity), Reclaim NYC activists and poet-artists HOMESICK and Damian Bielak, and writer Alejandro Heredia, author of the highly praised debut novel Loca.
+In this inaugural issue, readers will find new stories by critically acclaimed debut novelists John Tottenham (Service) and Nini Berndt (There Are Reasons for This), a photo essay by the international performance artist Marcher Arrant, as well as interviews with novelist, playwright, screenwriter, nonfiction writer, and AIDS historian Sarah Schulman (The Fantasy and Necessity of Solidarity), Reclaim NYC activists and poet-artists HOMESICK and Damian Bielak, and writer Alejandro Heredia, author of the highly praised debut novel Loca.

 Additional contributors: